Prices from £20.99

 - If you have missed 2 or more pills, take the last pill that you missed straight away and carry on the rest of the pack.
 Use condoms for the next 7 days.

 - If you’ve missed 2 or more of the first 7 pills in the blister strip, you might need emergency contraception if you had sex without a condom during your pill-free week or in the week before you missed the pills.
-Contact a doctor if you are not sure.
+Contact a doctor if you’re not sure, as most morning after pills only work up to 5 days after you had unprotected sex.

 - If you are in week 2 (the 7 pills in the middle of the strip), take the last pill you missed and finish the strip as usual.